John Rickert: Early years

 Rickert was born in 1970 in Woodbury, New Jersey.
 John W. Rickert Jr. grew up in New Jersey and developed the nickname "JR" during his participation on various sports team in the 1980s.
 He graduated from Holy Cross High School in Delran Township, New Jersey in 1988.
 He went on to get a degrees in History and Communications at St. John Fisher College in Rochester, New York in 1992.
 In 1994, he received his master's degree in education from The College of Saint Rose in Albany, New York, as well as certificates of advanced studies in the fields of educational administration and business in 1999.

 In 2000, Rickert signed his first NFL clients, and in 2002 Artis Hicks of the Philadelphia Eagles became Rickert's first client to make an NFL roster.

 In 2001, Rickert became the 6th principal of Niskayuna High School.

+In 2025, Rickert retired to run for Town Supervisor of Niskayuna, New York.

 Sports agencies

-In 2003 Rickert formed National Sports Management (NSM) to handle the sports side of his representation business.
+In 2003, Rickert formed National Sports Management (NSM) to handle the sports side of his representation business.
 To date, Rickert has negotiated a near $400 Million in player contracts.
 He has had at least one client drafted in 12 consecutive NFL drafts from 2003 - 2014.
 He also has had at least one client drafted in 9 consecutive MLB drafts from 2006 - 2014.
 Beginning in 2012, JR will operate all of his representation services under JR Sports Enterprises LLC and will only be associated with one firm, Peter Schaffer's Authentic Athletix.
 Rickert and Schaffer faced legal challenges from many of their former partners.
 Rickert was named in 3 separate lawsuits, all of which were settled by September 2012.
 Rickert and Schaffer have emerged stronger than ever from the legal challenges and were recently named Top 10 Agents in the NFL by "Inside the League."
 In 2013, Rickert branded his new "Team JR" representation team.
 Today, the team includes longtime Rickert associates Jared Fortier and Osiris Walcott.
 It also includes football division director, Jacoby Hudson, entertainment director, Jamell Romeo, client manager & boxing director, Cleveland "Fly As Day" Jones.
 Attorney Lou Lecce continues to serve as General Counsel of Team JR.